Tag Archives: nyc moments

-Pier 76 New York City Now a Public Park
+Pier 76 New York City

 While walking on the Hudson River and 34th Street I found the renovated Pier 76.
 This was one of the main piers in NYC for transportation and cargo back in the days.
 Now, Pier 76 in New York City has become a public park.
 There are many events going on almost during the entire year at this location.
 Make sure to visit the NYC Parks website above to see the schedule.
 Pier 76 is located on the Hudson River in Manhattan, and it’s been a part of the city’s landscape for over a century.
 Originally, it was used as a…